core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Signaling to Preserve Observations # {#preserving-observe-signaling}

 When performing KUDOS, a peer can indicate to the other peer its interest in  preserving the ongoing observations that they have with one another and are bound to the OSCORE Security Context to renew.
-This is signaled by using the extended OSCORE option shown in {{fig-oscore-option}} and included in a KUDOS message, specifically by setting to 1 the bit "Preserve Observations", 'b', in the 'x' byte contained in the OSCORE option (see {{ssec-oscore-option-extensions}}).
+This is signaled by using the extended OSCORE Option shown in {{fig-oscore-option}} and included in a KUDOS message, specifically by setting to 1 the bit "Preserve Observations", 'b', in the 'x' byte contained in the OSCORE Option (see {{ssec-oscore-option-extensions}}).

 ## Retention Policies # {#ssec-retention}